Earlier this year, the American Lung Association found that California is home to seven of the 10 most-polluted cities in the country.

-Now, an interactive widget from the New York Times offers data visualizations of one type of air pollution, PM2.5 – a microscopic particulate pollution – and their relative presence in cities around the world.
+Now, an interactive widget from the New York Times offers data visualizations of one type of air pollution, PM2.5 – a microscopic particulate pollution – and its relative presence in cities around the world.

 See an example of the widget below: